top of page

 Military life teaches motivation, problem-solving, teamwork, resilience and adaptability in sometimes rough and often unfamiliar environments.
 HighGround helps Service Leavers, Reservists and Veterans to work out what military skills and experience they have, how they will map into the land-based sector and how to access the many opportunities it offers for employment and self-employment.

 7644 Squadron personnel deploy around the world planning and delivering media operations as part of national and coalition operations.
 The Squadron provides media and campaign support in the UK and overseas to the RAF and wider UK Defence.
-Roles include Media Operations Officers, Media Escorts, Social Media Specialists, Event Planners and Media Trainers as well as Mobile News Teams including Journalists, Reporters, Photographers and Videographers.
-Personnel are recruited nationally and join either 7644 Squadron at RAF Halton, or are based in detached flights with RAuxAF squadrons throughout the UK.

 The Little Ships Club is a Yacht Club for sailors, motor boaters and non-sailors alike.
 Being a member of the Little Ship Club enables you to :